krowicki-n/Bionic-Hand/README.md

 Here is my bionic hand project that I have been working on for a few years.
 I have finished the CAD and the PCB design and below are the images: <p>
 Goals: Build a working prototype; grow my CAD, mechanical, electrical, and software design skills.
-Using Fusion, Unity, Python
+Using Fusion, Unity, Python <p>
 • Research: Studied the bio-mechanics and anatomy of the fingers, palm, and wrist to understand their coordinated movement.
-Should be able to preform 6 grip types and thumb-to-fingertip actions.
+Should be able to preform 6 grip types and thumb-to-fingertip actions.<p>
 • Completed: CAD design for wrist, palm, and finger subsystems.
-PCB design for potentiometers and servo motor connections.
+PCB design for potentiometers and servo motor connections.<p>
 • Future Work: Complete 3D printing and acquire materials.
-Build and test the prototype
+Build and test the prototype<p>

 CAD
 Fingers